enzymejs/enzyme/docs/guides/browserify.md

 Unfortunately, these conditional requires mean there is a bit of extra setup with bundlers like browserify.

-In your browserify configuration, you simply need to make sure that the following two files are labeled as "external", which means they will be ignored:
+In your browserify configuration, you simply need to make sure that the following files are labeled as "external", which means they will be ignored:

 ```